Ardit-Koti/checkers-app.iml/docs/DesignDoc.md

 Our overall coverage for testing was fairly low due to a last minute rush of development with which testing was not able to keep pace with.
-This sort of rapid development can create issues later down the line when untested methods are relied upon in futher development.
+This sort of rapid development can create issues later down the line when untested methods are relied upon in further development.
 In the next sprint of development the team will address these issues to give us a solid base for final development.